Invariant Language Modeling: Experiments

-\xhdr{Description} In this experiment, we test the capacity to remove one precise and known correlation by crafting two environments differing only in this specific correlation.

-We use binarized gendered terms and create two environments where the gendered terms are used differently.\footnote{We recognize the non-binary nature of gender as well as the many ethical principles in the design, evaluation, and reporting of results in studying gender as a variable in NLP \cite{larson-2017-gender}.
-Because \IRMLM is not limited to training only with two environments, this architecture can also support more general bias removal goals.} More precisely, we take a textual data source with known gender bias, in this case, Wikitext-2 \cite{MerityXBS16}.
-A fraction $p$ of the data goes into Env-A, the rest ($1-p$) goes into Env-B. Env-A remains untouched and preserves all the properties of the original data source.
-Whereas Env-B is intervened upon by inverting all gendered terms based on a dictionary provided by previous work \cite{bordia-bowman-2019-identifying}.
-Then Env-A and Env-B come from the same data source, they have the same properties except for the gender-based correlations which are \emph{opposite}.
-When $p=1-p=0.5$, this is analogous to the couterfactual data-augmentation methods \cite{cda} commonly used to reduce gender-bias when training with ERM.

-Intuitively, \IRMLM should learn to ignore gender-based correlations no matter what is the fraction $p$.
-However, \ERMLM should only be able to ignore them when $p=1-p=0.5$, i.e., the two environments have the same number of samples \cite{cda}.
-As soon as one environment dominates, \ERMLM is encouraged to preserve some gender-based correlation to better fit the data.
+In this experiment, we test the capacity to remove one precise and known correlation by crafting two environments differing only in this specific correlation.
+We use binary gendered terms and create two environments where the gendered terms are used differently.\footnote{We recognize the non-binary nature of gender as well as the many ethical principles in the design, evaluation, and reporting of results in studying gender as a variable in NLP \cite{larson-2017-gender}.
+Because \IRMLM is not limited to training only with two environments, this architecture can also support more general bias removal goals.} We follow the standard setup of Counterfactual Data Augmentation (CDA) \cite{cda}: we take a textual data source with known gender bias, in this case, Wikitext-2 \cite{MerityXBS16}.
+A fraction $p$ of the data goes into Env-A, the rest ($1-p$) goes into Env-B. Env-A remains untouched and preserves all the properties of the original data source, whereas Env-B is intervened upon by inverting all gendered terms based on a dictionary provided by previous work \cite{bordia-bowman-2019-identifying}.
+When $p=1-p=0.5$ and the language model is finetuned with \ERMLM, this setup matches the CDA method \cite{cda} used to mitigate gender bias in NLP.
+Intuitively, \IRMLM should learn to ignore gender-based correlations no matter what the fraction $p$.
+However, \ERMLM is only expected to ignore them when $p=1-p=0.5$, i.e., the two environments precisely balance each other.

-While this experiment bears similarities to gender-bias removal, it does not claim to be a realistic gender-bias correction.
-Here, we crafted a simplistic scenario compared to the full complexity of gender-bias removal, as we inverted every gendered term independently of the context in which they appear.
-This serves our goal of crafting environments differing only in one precise and known correlation.
-However, this experiment shows promise for practical bias removal because selecting or crafting environments where biases do not hold is arguably simpler than precisely counter-balance the bias by data processing/augmentation or regularization.
-This experiment can also directly help current work relying on counterfactual data augmentation.
-We come back to this in \Secref{sec:discussion}.